 If you’re interested in creating a DBA name for your California business, then use our step-by-step guide.
 While we don’t currently offer DBA registration services in California, we can help you with starting a business.
 Get started below.

 Deciding whether your California company needs a “doing business as” (DBA) name, or a “fictitious business name” as they are known in the Golden State, is a consideration that any entrepreneur should weigh carefully.

-This comprehensive guide represents a useful resource for understanding, obtaining, and maintaining a great DBA name for your California business.
+Although we don’t currently support fictitious business name registration in California, this comprehensive guide represents a useful resource for understanding, obtaining, and maintaining one for your California business.

 Your California DBA name is essentially a name you decide to promote to the public when it comes to your company’s persona.
 Business owners choose DBA names for a variety of reasons.
 Note that in California specifically, a DBA name is referred to as a “fictitious business name.”

 Some do so because they do not want to attach a business designator, such as “LLC” or “Corp.,” to their business offerings.
 Others choose a DBA name because they don’t want to accept money for the business under their personal names or wish to choose a name that fits into a particular acronym, established jingle, or relevant marketing model.

 One important distinction to make is that a DBA name is not a business entity type.
 It does not impact the taxes you will owe or alter the structure of any expectations you will face from the California state government.
 A DBA name is merely a legal alias for your company.

 The following bullets offer a basic explanation of the two categories of businesses that tend to seek DBA names:

 A shortlist of scenarios in which it is mandatory to register a California DBA name include:

 The following list explains some of the more common benefits of registering a DBA name in California: